15 Strategies to Increase CPA Exam Pass Rates

 Have student/professional write a list of goals for what they want out of their accounting career and how they will use their degree to obtain it.

-NOTE: Be specific – salary range, how much do they want to be challenged, do they want a management role?
+NOTE: Be specific: salary range, how much do they want to be challenged, do they want a management role, do they want remote/hybrid flexibility?

 Step #2: Provide list of jobs that don't require masters or CPA license